Brand New Snowmobiles

 Submission & Evaluation

-- Required Submission Elements: Technical acceptability, price proposal, past performance, and current representations and certifications.
+- Offer Content: Must include technical acceptability, a price proposal, past performance, and current contractor representations and certifications.

 - Evaluation Method: Lowest Price Technically Acceptable (LPTA).
 The lowest priced offer will be evaluated first for technical acceptability.
 Award will be made to the offeror representing the best value to the Government, considering price and other factors.

-- Eligibility: Offerors must have an active entity registration in SAM.gov.
+- Eligibility: Offerors must have an active entity registration in the System for Award Management (SAM).